These guides are AI-generated educational summaries — not legal or medical advice.

 Treating salivation changes, GI symptoms, and taste loss as minor or unrelated

-Why: These symptoms have dedicated DBQ checkboxes and directly support the CN IX neuritis diagnosis.
+These symptoms have dedicated DBQ checkboxes and directly support the CN IX neuritis diagnosis.
 Failing to report them means the examiner has an incomplete clinical picture and may assign a lower severity.

-Do this instead: Explicitly report: dry mouth and its functional consequences, any nausea or GI symptoms related to the condition, and taste abnormalities on the posterior tongue.
+Instead: Explicitly report: dry mouth and its functional consequences, any nausea or GI symptoms related to the condition, and taste abnormalities on the posterior tongue.
 These are all medically recognized manifestations of CN IX pathology and are part of the rated disability.

 Impact: Can result in underrating by one severity level